Ecommerce Fraud Detection can be a lonely game.

 Fraud protection field provides fulfillment

-Sunderamurthy said there is great satisfaction in “learning about existing fraud patterns, and viewing patterns coming in, and thinking about how you can build systems” to prevent fraud.
+Sunderamurthy said there is great satisfaction in “learning about existing fraud patterns, and viewing patterns coming in, and thinking about how to prevent friendly fraud.

 “It’s different every day,” she said.
 “We have to dig into the different layers of what happened from a risk perspective.”